paritytech/polkadot-staking-miner/README.md

 NOTE: the miner only listens to finalized blocks.
 Listening to the best blocks is not offered as an option.

-### Automatic Deposit Recovery

-The miner automatically handles deposit recovery for discarded submissions:

-- **Automatic Cleanup**: Scans for old submissions from previous rounds that were not selected as winners
-- **Deposit Recovery**: Calls `clear_old_round_data()` to reclaim locked deposits from discarded solutions
-- **Triggered on Round Increments**: Activates when the election round number increments

-This ensures that deposits from unsuccessful submissions are automatically recovered, maintaining the economic viability of long-term mining operations.

 ### Prepare your SEED